Moment maps and cohomology of non-reductive quotients: Introduction

-\end{enumerate} \end{thm} Note that a key difference from the reductive picture of \cite{francesthesis} is that for well-adapted actions as above we have a distinguished subset $Z_{\min}$ which -- as the formulas make clear -- carries much of the cohomological information about $X/\!/\hU$ and $X/\!/H$.
+\end{theorem} Note that for well-adapted actions on nonsingular varieties we have a distinguished subset $Z_{\min}(X)$ with an action of a reductive group $R/\l(\CC^*)$ which -- as the formulas make clear -- carries most of the cohomological information about $X/\!/\hU$ and $X/\!/H$.

-\begin{rem} More generally if the centre of $R$ has a subtorus which acts trivially on $Z_{\min}$ such that stability coincides with semistability for the induced action on $Z_{\min}$ of the quotient $\bar{R}$ of $R$ by this subtorus, then $P_t(X/\!/H)$ is the product of $P_t(Z_{\min}/\!/\bar{R})$ by the Poincar\'e polynomial of a toric variety which is a GIT quotient by this subtorus of the fibre (an affine space) of the map $X_{\min}^0 \to Z_{\min}$ which sends $x$ to $\lim_{t\to 0} \l(t)x$. \end{rem}
+\begin{remark} Generalisations of this theorem and its consequences to situations when semistability does not coincide with stability in the strong sense of Definition \ref{def:s=ss} will be studied in \cite{toappear}. \end{remark}

-In the second half of the paper we adapt the argument of Martin \cite{SM} to actions of complex linear algebraic groups with internally graded unipotent radicals, and extend his formulas to express the rational cohomology ring of $X/\!/H$ in terms of the rational cohomology ring of the torus quotient $X/\!/T^H$ where $T^H$ is a maximal torus of $R$ (and hence of $H$).
-We study the following key diagram, where $T^Q$ is the compact torus which is a maximal compact subgroup of $T^H$ (and so is a maximal torus of the maximal compact subgroup $Q$ of $R$):
+In the second half of the paper we adapt the argument of Martin \cite{SM} described above to actions of complex linear algebraic groups with internally graded unipotent radicals, and extend his formulas to express the rational cohomology ring of $X/\!/H$ in terms of the rational cohomology ring of the torus quotient $X/\!/T^H$ where $T^H$ is a maximal (complex) torus of $R$ (and hence of $H$).
+We study the following key diagram, where $(K,\omega) \in \Omega$ and $T^Q$ is a maximal (compact) torus of a maximal compact subgroup $Q=K\cap H$ of $R$, with complexification $T^H = (T^Q)_{\CC}$: